MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/includes/quickstart-configure-auth.md

 1. Enter `https://login.microsoftonline.com/9188040d-6c67-4c5b-b112-36a304b66dad/v2.0` into the **Issuer Url** field.
 This URL is the "magic tenant url" for Microsoft logins.
 1. Press **Show secret**.
 Paste the client secret value into the field that appears.
 1. Select **OK**.
-1. To restrict access to Microsoft account users, set **Action to take when request is not authenticated** to **Log in with Azure Active Directory**.
+1. Set **Action to take when request is not authenticated** to **Log in with Azure Active Directory**.
 1. In the **Allowed External Redirect URLs**, enter `zumoquickstart://easyauth.callback`.
 1. Select **Save**.

-Step 10 requires that all users are authenticated prior to accessing your backend.
-You can provide more fine-grained controls by adding code to your backend.
+Step 10 requires that all users are authenticated before accessing your backend.
+You can provide fine-grained controls by adding code to your backend.
 For more information, see the Server SDK How-to for [Node.js](../../howto/server/nodejs.md) or [ASP.NET Framework](../../howto/server/dotnet-framework.md).

 > **DID YOU KNOW?**
-> You can also authenticate users with organizational accounts in Azure Active Directory, Facebook, Google, Twitter, or any OpenID Connect compatible provider.
+> You can also allow users with organizational accounts in Azure Active Directory, Facebook, Google, Twitter, or any OpenID Connect compatible provider.
 Follow the instructions in the [Azure App Service documentation](https://docs.microsoft.com/azure/app-service/app-service-authentication-how-to).